Kelemek/prayerapp/PRAYER_TIMER_FEATURE.md

 # Prayer Timer Feature

 ## Overview
-Added a prayer timer feature to the presentation screens that allows users to set a timer for their prayer time and receive notifications when the time is up.
+Added a prayer timer feature to both desktop and mobile presentation screens that allows users to set a timer for their prayer time and receive notifications when the time is up.

 ## Features Implemented